origin-story613/writing/_posts/2026-07-20-ai-review-process.md

 ---
 layout: post
-title: "Marketing Brings the Use Case.
-IT Checks the Data Path.
-Legal Checks the Exposure."
+title: "Marketing brings the use case.
+IT checks the data path.
+Legal checks the exposure."
 date: 2026-07-20
 categories: [ai-governance]
 excerpt: "The final piece of the AI governance framework — a review process that only pulls in legal and IT when the risk tier calls for it."